Let me start by listing 4 greats myths about the famous Brazilian Butt Lift:

 4th myth: BBL is a simple procedure and can be done by any doctor.
 False.
 Fat grafting procedure is a very meticulous technique with associated risks.
 It should be performed carefully, mindfully and meticulously, by plastic surgeons who are trained in this technique.

 The so-called Brazilian Butt Lift is a buttock augmentation procedure with fat grafting/transfer as the technique, where fat is harvested from unwanted areas, rinsed, decanted and then carefully transferred to an area where augmentation is desired such as the buttocks.
 Fat grafting has been performed by plastic surgeons for decades, first to face, then hands, then now buttocks, hips, breasts, etc. NYC plastic surgeon Dr. Sydney Coleman was a pioneer in fat grafting and all interested plastic surgeons have been following his protocols.
-In my practice, adding super-rich PRP (platelet-rich plasma) is an important component to my fat grafting procedures for enhanced survival.

 We all know that buttock augmentation has been on the rise for a few years now, thanks to the Kardashians, no doubt.
 But there has been growing concerns in the United States over the last year or so about increasing complications with the Brazilian Butt Lift, including some fatal ones.
 In the USA, the unusually high mortality rate from this cosmetic procedure is estimated to be as high as 1:3000, greater than any other cosmetic surgery.
 But this incidence is much lower in Canada.
 It likely has to do with the fact that in the USA, non-plastic surgeons are still allowed to perform plastic surgery and their training is obviously not the same as true plastic surgeons.